Are you thinking of using WordPress to create and sell your online courses?

 Maximize Profits Through Automation

-While many course plugins include standard “automations” like sending out an email when someone signs up for a course, the reality is that there’s potential to go much deeper when you work with a WordPress course plugin that integrates with a marketing automation system.
+While many LMS plugins include standard “automation” like sending out an email when someone signs up for a course, the reality is that there’s potential to go much deeper when you work with a WordPress course plugin that integrates with a marketing automation system.

-Selling an online course on your own website takes a little more love and attention than if you were to just throw your content into a hosted LMS solution.
+Creating and selling an online course on your own website takes a little more love and attention than if you were to just throw your content into a hosted LMS solution.

-And if it makes sense to invest in an online course, don’t be afraid to take it on and create an online course you can be proud of selling for years to come.
+And if it makes sense to invest in an online course to help guide you and hold you accountable in creating your online courses, don’t be afraid to take it on so you can create an online course you can be proud of selling for years to come.